functionland/docs/docs/api/graph.md

 ## Filter Objects

-Filter objects are used to choose a subset of the documents in a collection depending on their attributes.
-They are intended to be like [MongoDB Queries](https://docs.mongodb.com/manual/tutorial/query-documents/).
+Filter objects are used to choose a subset of the documents in a collection, selected according to specific attributes.
+(They are intended to be like [MongoDB Queries](https://docs.mongodb.com/manual/tutorial/query-documents/.)

-The graphql engine traverses the filter object recursively until it reaches an Atomic Filter Object.
-In addition, ATOs can get combined and make a more complex filter object by Logical Operators.
+The graphql engine traverses the filter object recursively until it reaches an ATO (Atomic Filter Object).
+Additionally, Logical Operators can combine ATOs to make a more complex filter.

 ### Atomic Filter Object

-The simplest form of a filter object that describes an expected value for an attribute.
+The simplest form of a filter object describing an expected value for an attribute.
 This expectation can be expressed by an Operator.
-For example this ATO expects the `age` attribute for a document to be greater than `15`
+For example this ATO expects the `age` attribute for a document to be greater than `15`:

 ```javascript
 {